jtlapp/electron-affinity/README.md

 ## Introduction

 Electron Affinity a small TypeScript library that makes IPC as simple as possible in Electron.
-It was designed to eliminate many of the problems that can arise when using IPC.
-It has the following features:
+It was designed to eliminate many of the problems that can arise when using IPC and has the following features:

 - IPC services are merely methods on a vanilla class, callable both locally and remotely.
+- Uses context isolation and does not require node integration, maximizing security.
-- Group IPC methods into different classes to organize them into named APIs.
+- Organizes IPC methods into distinct named APIs, each defined by its own class.
-- Make an API remotely available by handing an instance of its class to the library function that exposes it.
+- Makes APIs remotely available by handing instances of their classes to the library function for exposing them.
-- Remotely bind an API by passing its name to the library function that binds it.
+- Remotely binds APIs by passing their names to the library function for binding them.
-- Change the TypeScript signature of an IPC method to instantly change the remotely available signature.
+- Changes made to the TypeScript signature of an IPC method to instantly change the remotely available signature.
-- Optionally provide the exposing and binding functions with a restortion function that transparently restores objects to class instances after transfer, enabling APIs to have class instance parameters and return values.
+- Optionally restores transferred objects back into classes via custom restoration functions, enabling APIs to have class instance parameters and return values.
-- Cause a main API to throw an exception in the calling window by having the API wrap the exception in an instance of class `RelayedError` and throwing this instance.
+- Allows main APIs to cause exceptions to be thrown in the calling window by wrapping the exception in an instance of `RelayedError` and throwing this instance.
-- Main APIs are all asynchronous functions using Electron `invoke`, while window APIs are all synchronous functions using Electron `send`.
+- Main APIs are all asynchronous functions using Electron's `ipcRenderer.invoke`, while window APIs all use Electron's `window.webContents.send` and return no value.

 Note: The library should work with plain JavaScript, but I have not tried it, so I don't know what special considerations might need to be documented.